publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch17/m__us_usc_t19_s2901.md

     Sec.
 2–201.
 Sanctions Against Toshiba and Kongsberg.

     (1) Procurement Sanctions.
-Pursuant to section 2443 of the Omnibus Trade Act \[50 U.S.C.
+Pursuant to section 2443 of the Omnibus Trade Act \[former 50 U.S.C.
 App.
 2410a note\] and subject to the exceptions referred to in paragraph (3), departments, agencies and instrumentalities of the United States Government shall not for the three-year period beginning on the date this Order takes effect, contract with or procure products and services from Toshiba Machine Company, Kongsberg Trading Company, Toshiba Corporation or Kongsberg Vaapenfabrikk.
 The head of each department, agency or instrumentality is hereby directed and authorized to implement this procurement sanction in accordance with paragraph (3).

     (2) Import Sanctions.
 Pursuant to section 2443 of the Omnibus Trade Act and subject to the exceptions referred to in paragraph (3), importation into the United States, its territories and possessions, of products produced by Toshiba Machine Company or Kongsberg Trading Company is prohibited for three years from the effective date of this Order.
 The Secretary of the Treasury is hereby directed and authorized to implement this import sanction in accordance with paragraph (3).

     (3) Exceptions.
 Authority to make determinations as to exceptions to sanctions and to implement exceptions by regulation or otherwise is delegated (i) to the Secretary of Defense with respect to determinations under section 2443(c)(1) regarding the procurement of defense articles or defense services, (ii) to the Secretary of the Treasury with respect to exceptions under section 2443(c)(2) regarding importation prohibited by section 2443(a)(2), and (iii) to the head of each Federal department, agency or instrumentality with respect to exceptions under section 2443(c)(2) affecting their respective contracting and procurement.
 All regulations implementing these exceptions provisions shall be consistent with any guidelines provided by the Office of Federal Procurement Policy, Office of Management and Budget.

     (4) Annual Report.
-The annual report required by section 2445 \[50 U.S.C.
-App.
-2413\], concerning estimated increases in defense expenditures arising from illegal technology transfers, shall be prepared by the Secretary of Defense, in consultation with the Secretaries of State and Commerce, for submission to the Congress by the President.
+The annual report required by section 2445 \[adding [50 U.S.C.
+4616(f)][/us/usc/t50/s4616/f]\], concerning estimated increases in defense expenditures arising from illegal technology transfers, shall be prepared by the Secretary of Defense, in consultation with the Secretaries of State and Commerce, for submission to the Congress by the President.

  __PART III—FOREIGN CORRUPT PRACTICES AMENDMENTS; INVESTMENT; AND TECHNOLOGY__